google/deepvariant/README.md

     [non-human species](http://news.irri.org/2018/01/international-rice-informatics.html).
 *   DeepVariant is **easy to use**.
 No filtering is needed beyond setting your preferred minimum quality threshold.
-*   DeepVariant builds and runs on-premises and in the cloud, as a stand-alone binary or a Docker image, and makes use of hardware accelerators like GPUs and TPUs.
+*   DeepVariant is **where you need it**.
+It builds and runs on-premises and in the cloud, as a stand-alone binary or a Docker image, and makes use of hardware accelerators like GPUs and TPUs.

 <a name="myfootnote1">(1)</a>: Examples assume 30x coverage.
 <a name="myfootnote2">(2)</a>: Time estimates do not include mapping.